 Those who end up in a persistent vegetative state are, of course, unable to tell doctors whether they would like to remain on life support.
 The best way to ensure that your end-of-life wishes are honored is to create a living will while you are still healthy.

 A living will is a legal document that dictates how you would like to be cared for in the event of an incapacitating injury, such as that resulting in a PVS.
 If you would like to die naturally, by removal of a feeding tube or ventilator, all parties are legally required to follow your wishes.
-See Living Will Basics for more articles and sample forms.

 The durable power of attorney, meanwhile, grants decision-making authority to a trusted individual named in the document.
 This person must adhere to your living will, but legally may make other important decisions not specifically covered in the living will.
 Some states refer to the combination of a living will and durable power of attorney as an "advance directive."

 Legal Concerns About PVS or Brain Death?
 An Attorney Can Help